Artais-Security/.github/profile/README.md

 Have a security challenge?
 Need a pen test?
 Want to level up your SDLC security?

 📬 Reach us at: [https://www.artais.io](https://www.artais.io)
-📍 Based in Madison, WI — Serving clients across the U.S.
+📍 Based in Madison, WI — Serving clients across the Globe

 ---